-The acceleration payment waterfall will come into effect if the most senior class of notes' interest is not paid within three business days of the due date.
+An acceleration payment waterfall would be effective if the most senior class of notes' interest is not paid within three business days of the due date.

 In the accelerated redemption period, there is one single waterfall for interest and principal collections.
 The notes still amortize principal sequentially as follows: